This guide will break down roof types, their respective options and our best practices for each.

 Here's what you'll want:

-1) Bars as wide as your vehicle for safe travels.
+1) Bars as wide as your roof, or the vehicle.

 4) A Dynamic weight capacity equal to or greater than the weight of your tent.